mcguinlu/thesis/questions.md

 Talk about problems with including Hippsley-Cox re double-counting

 wHY OKAY TO INCLUDE ehr WHEN NOT USING CRITERIA? nOT COLLECTED FOR REASEARCH AND SO POTENTIALLY LESS LIKELY TO HAVE DIFFERENTIAL MISCLASSIFICATION

+Why is the std error of LDL much wider than others?
+Needed to be calculated from the imputed values of TC, HDL and TG, and so more variability across the different datasets.